The adic tame site

-\begin{lemma} An adic space~$X$ is the spectrum of a local Huber pair if and only if~$X$ has a unique closed point~$x$ and any other point specializes to~$x$. \end{lemma}
+\begin{lemma} An adic space~$\cX$ is the spectrum of a local Huber pair if and only if~$\cX$ has a unique closed point~$x$ and any other point specializes to~$x$. \end{lemma}

-\begin{proof} Suppose that every point of~$X$ specializes to~$x$.
-Then every affinoid open neighborhood of~$x$ must contain all points of~$X$.
-Hence $X = \Spa(A,A^+)$ for a complete Huber pair $(A,A^+)$.
+\begin{proof} Suppose that every point of~$\cX$ specializes to~$x$.
+Then every affinoid open neighborhood of~$x$ must contain all points of~$\cX$.
+Hence $\cX = \Spa(A,A^+)$ for some Huber pair $(A,A^+)$, which we can moreover assume to be complete.
 Let~$\m \subseteq A$ denote the support of~$x$.
 Suppose there is a maximal ideal $\m' \subseteq A$ different from~$\m$.
 By \cite{Hu94}, Lemma~1.4 there is a point $y \in \Spa(A,A^+)$ whose support is~$\m'$.
 But~$y$ does not specialize to~$x$, hence~$A$ is local with maximal ideal~$\m$.

 Let~$a$ be an element of~$A$ which is not contained in~$A^+$.
 We want to show that~$a$ is a unit in~$A$ and $1/a \in A^+$.
-Then we are done by \cite{KneZha}, Theorem~I.2.5.
+Then we are done by \cite{KneZha}, Theorem~2.5.
 Let~$A_a^+$ denote the integral closure of $A^+[1/a]$ in~$A_a$.
 Then